toychicken/lrg.io/content/articles/spikes-pocs-prototypes-and-the-mvp.md

 ---
 title: "Spikes, POCs, Prototypes and the MVP"
 date: 2014-09-30T14:24:13Z
 description: "Here I attempt to provide some clarity around what I consider the differences between Spikes, POCs, Prototypes and the MVP.
-Mainly so I never have to hear the phrase “Let’s just knock up a quick MVP to see if the client likes it” again…"
+Mainly so I never have to hear the phrase 'Let’s just knock up a quick MVP to see if the client likes it again…'"
 draft: false
 author: "Leigh Garland"
 mainImage: